-The Series A round was lead by Digital Media Partners (DMP) and OPT SEA, Japan’s leading e-marketing company.
+The Series A round was led by Digital Media Partners (DMP) and OPT SEA, Japan’s leading e-marketing company.
 The round was completed by IMJ Investment Partners, and WearYouWant Co-Founder Julien Chalte.

 WearYou want is competing directly with e-commerce giants Zalora.
 However, WyW has gained a significant momentum through several key partnerships including a content marketing deal with Sanook, Thailand’s largest web portal, Kasikorn Bank (Kbank), the leading universal banking group in Thailand, and most notably LINE and Samsung.
-WearYouWant was one of the first companies in Thailand to participate in the hugely popular Line Flash deals, which put it level with it’s much larger competitors.
+WearYouWant was one of the first companies in Thailand to take part in the hugely popular Line Flash deals, which put it level with its much larger competitors.

 Koichi Saito said “IMJ invested because WearYouWant is getting a really good feedback from their partners.
-They have established excellent long term relationships with their fashion partners, and the background of the founders does fit this space very well.”
-He also noted that the same business model in the Japanese market is currently valued at more than USD 3bn.
+They have established excellent long-term relationships with their fashion partners, and the background of the founders does fit this space very well.”
+He also noted that the same business model in the Japanese market is now valued at more than USD 3bn.

 At the moment WearYouWant has partnered with 450 brands, featuring more than 120,000 items, in Thailand.
 The investment will work towards becoming the largest aggregator of fashion and cosmetics brands, attracting 1.5 million monthly site visits, and meeting revenue targets of more than USD 6 million during the second half of 2015.